 - 29.5% (86,000 acres) is “Vegetated Possible”: existing grass and shrub land that is most conducive to establishing new tree canopy.

 - 15.3% (44,500 acres) is “Impervious Possible”: establishing tree canopy on areas classified as Impervious Possible is more difficult, but will have a more direct impact on water quality and summer temperatures.

 Where is it?

-For more detail, see the various geographic summary pages, the interactive mapper (below) or the Cuyahoga County Greenprint.
+For more detail, see the various geographic summary pages or the Cuyahoga County Greenprint.

 Tree Canopy (TC): The layer of leaves, branches, and stems of trees that cover the ground when viewed from above.

 Land Cover: Physical features on the earth mapped from aerial or satellite imagery, such as trees, grass, water, and impervious surfaces.

 Existing TC: The amount of urban tree canopy present when viewed from above using aerial or satellite imagery.

 Possible TC: Total area theoretically available for establishment of additional tree canopy